-On August 8, 2023 O. Reg.
-243/23 came into force making the Minister the decision maker for requiring the proponent of a waste management project to satisfy the requirements of Part II of the Environmental Assessment Act.
+On August 8, 2023, O. Reg.
+243/23 came into force making the Minister the decision maker for requiring the proponent of a waste disposal site to satisfy the requirements of Part II.3 of the

+Environmental Assessment Act.
 On the same date, this Guide was updated to make the Minister the decision maker on elevation requests, apart from the decision to request the proponent to conduct further study before making a decision which is a Director's decision.
+On February 22, 2024, amendments to the Environmental Assessment Act came into force replacing Part II of the Act with Part II.3.

-Where a Notice of Completion has been published and elevation requests have been received by the Director of the Environmental Assessment Branch prior to August 8, 2023, but no decision has been made by the Director, the decision maker on the request shall be the decision maker identified in section 3.3, as amended on August 8, 2023.
-The Minister shall be the decision maker to [A] deny the request for elevation, [B] deny the request for elevation with conditions, [C] refer the matter to mediation before making a decision, or [E] require the proponent to satisfy the requirements of Part II of the Environmental Assessment Act.
+Where a Notice of Completion has been published and elevation requests have been received by the Director of the Environmental Assessment Branch prior to August 8, 2023 but no decision has been made by the Director, the decision maker on the request shall be the decision maker identified in section 3.3, as amended on August 8, 2023.
+The Minister shall be the decision maker to [A] deny the request for elevation, [B] deny the request for elevation with conditions, [C] refer the matter to mediation before making a decision, or [E] require the proponent to satisfy the requirements of Part II.3 of the Environmental Assessment Act.
 The Director or Minister shall be the decision maker to require the proponent to conduct further study before the Minister makes a decision [D].